geovista/GeoCorpora/README.md

 An earlier publication on related work can be found here:

-Karimzadeh, M., Huang, W., Banerjee, S., Wallgrün, J. O., Hardisty, F., Pezanowski, S., … MacEachren, A. M. (2013).
-GeoTxt: A Web API to Leverage Place References in Text.
-In Proceedings of the 7th Workshop on Geographic Information Retrieval (pp. 72–73).
-New York, NY, USA: ACM. https://doi.org/10.1145/2533888.2533942
+Karimzadeh, M., Pezanowski, S., Wallgrün, J. O., MacEachren, A. M., & Wallgrün, J. O. (2019).
+GeoTxt: A scalable geoparsing system for unstructured text geolocation.
+Transactions in GIS, 23(1), 118–136. https://doi.org/10.1111/tgis.12510

 ### Tutorial
 Begin by adding your Twitter API credentials to the resources file resources/edu/psu/geovista/geocorpora/geocorpora.properties